 "Now, where did I put my—Merlin's beard!"
 The boy crashed back into a desk upon looking up and seeing Harry in the corner.
 Harry's eyes only widened further, as he had not meant to scare the blond... even if he could, he didn't know what he would say.
 Sorry?
 Hello, maybe?
 The blond looked pretty angry now.
 Harry cringed involuntarily.

 By the lack of response, the boy's eyes narrowed as if he'd just heard a confession.
-"Aren't you the Ravenclaw Beater?
+"Are you the new Ravenclaw Beater?
 You fucking cheat!
-I thought I recognised you!" he shouted.
+How did you find this room?" he bellowed.
 Harry whimpered silently at the volume.
 "I'm going to beat you and your teammates into a pulp when I find out who instigated this.
 Where are your robes?
 Let me see them immediately!"

 Harry gaped noiselessly, not quite sure how to respond to his raging classmate.
 What he raving on about?
 Who was a Ravenclaw?
 What was a Beater?
 He looked down at himself in confusion; he thought he was already wearing his Gryffindor robes, but apparently he hadn't put them on yet.

 "Your outer robes, you nitwit!" the boy screamed.
 "For fuck's sake, can't you speak?
 Forget about the beating, I'm going to report you.
-If you thought you'd pull one over on the Slytherins, you thought wrong.
-Sneak your way out of that, bitch."
+If you thought you'd pull one over on the Slytherins, you thought wrong."

 Harry didn't know what to do.
 For some strange reason, he was frozen in place... he couldn't even deny the false accusations being thrown at him.
 This was such a horrible new feeling!
 He stared at the blond boy in confusion, a feeling of terror and helplessness washing over him.
 He had never been spoken to like that in his life; Remus had always been gentle and understanding.
 But this boy was condescending, absolutely frightening—was this how every real teenager acted?
 For Merlin's sake.
 Teenagers were scarier in real life than they had been on film.